sandialabs/LoQS/docs/tutorials/daskparallelism.md

 # Parallelizing Programs with Dask

 The short examples shown in these tutorials are simple enough to run on a laptop for demonstrative purposes.
-But real usage of `LoQS` may have larger codes with more expensive forward simulation, more circuits (e.g. logical characterization protocols), and many more shots required for higher precision.
+But real usage of `LoQS` may have larger codes with more expensive forward simulation, more circuits (e.g. logical characterization protocols), and many more num_shots required for higher precision.
 In that context, it is useful to try and parallelize program execution.

-Thankfully, it is simple enough to parallelize over shots (either for a single `QuantumProgram` or a collection of them).
+Thankfully, it is simple enough to parallelize over num_shots (either for a single `QuantumProgram` or a collection of them).
 We choose to use Dask to do this, as it can handle both single workstation and multi-node HPC environments equally well.

 Below, we show how parallelize program execution using Dask.